The Ultimate Guide to Database Marketing: Examples & Benefits

 In this guide, we will cover:

-- The definition of database marketing.
+- The definition of database marketing

-- How to build a marketing database.
+- How to build a marketing database

 - A case for acquiring a database; and

-- The pros and cons of maintaining one.
+- Pros and cons of database marketing

 (HINT: use links above to go directly to a specific topic)